 The cornerstone of the White Sox’s lineup for over a decade, Thomas won back-to-back American League MVPs in 1993 and 1994, one of only six American League players to win the award consecutively.
 He finished in the top 10 of MVP voting six other times with the White Sox, and his power at the plate earned him four Silver Slugger Awards, further emphasizing his dominance as one of the premier hitters in the league.
 He described himself as having the “size and the strength of a football player playing baseball.”

 Thomas became the first player in White Sox history to hit 400 home runs, solidifying his status as the franchise’s all-time home run leader.
 He hit 30+ home runs in a season eight times with the White Sox, finishing his MLB career with 521 home runs.
-He was also instrumental in leading the White Sox to several playoff appearances, including their memorable run to the American League Championship Series in 1993.
+Thomas was also instrumental in leading the White Sox to several playoff appearances, including their memorable run to the American League Championship Series in 1993.
 He won a World Series with the White Sox in 2005, although he did not play due to injury.

 Best White Sox baseball card: 1990 Score Frank Thomas #663 (RC)